ZGargano/reflection/README.md

 to edit the same document as a class.
 We learned how to communicate to solve problems in the code.
 We fixed font sizes on the site because some things were huge.
 We learned how to merge code to make one website.

+---
+# End of Thirteenth
+## 12/8/2017
+This week we learned aboutn Twitter bootstrap.
+Bootstrap split the website into columns and added a banner at the top of the page to make the text more organized.
+We added bootstrap to our history website.
+We also had our in-progress Google friday evaluation.
+I forked the original 2048 code into my Github.